Tucked away on a busy city street, a bit of the past is hidden away in the present. Mr. Grainger invites you

 The Percy Grainger House is essentially a time capsule, a snapshot of life as lived in the early twentieth century.
 Percy Grainger, and his mother, Rose Grainger, moved in during May, 1921.
 It became home base for the Grainger family (Percy married Ella in 1928) for the next fifty-eight years.
 Many of the rooms are unchanged and reflect the taste, customs, and interests of this eclectic (some might say eccentric) family.

-Our volunteers help in many ways, from projects in the house to promoting Grainger's music and legacy.
-Some volunteers take on very specific jobs that meet their individual interests and expertise, but most volunteers are engaged in one the following areas:
+Our volunteers help in many ways, from assisting with events to promoting Grainger's music and legacy.
+Some volunteers take on very specific jobs that meet their individual interests and expertise, but are greatest need is for Tour Guides.